-California attorneys whose last names start with the letters H through M must complete and report their 25 MCLE credits by January 31, 2018 (that’s this week, people!).
+California attorneys whose last names start with the letters N through Z must complete and report their 25 MCLE credits by January 31, 2020 (that’s next week, people!).
 Part of this requirement includes one credit-hour of Competence Issues - but what does that mean?
 We’ve broken it down for you.

 What is “Competence Issues” and why is it required?

-According to the ABA, 21% of licensed, employed attorneys are considered “problem drinkers”, 28% struggle with depression, and 19% show symptoms of anxiety.
+A 2017 Hazelden Betty Ford Foundation study found that 36% of attorneys had scores consistent with “problem drinking.”
+In addition, statistics show that 28% struggle with depression, and 19% show symptoms of anxiety.
 These numbers are troubling not only because they’re significantly higher than for other professions, but also because lawyers have ethical responsibilities to their clients to provide competent representation, and to the legal profession to report when fellow lawyers are not able to act with competence.
 Alcoholism and other substance use disorders can certainly impair an attorney’s ability to perform their legal duties.
 Depression, anxiety, and other mental health issues can create problems with concentration and sleep deprivation, and can also lead to substance abuse if left untreated.